Our Response To COVID-19.

 In-Person Mass: In-person masses will be on Saturday at 5 PM and Sunday morning at 8:30 only, and there will not be any music or singing at these two masses since singing is a way that the virus can spread.
 Not having music will also cut down on our time spent together, minimizing the risk of viral transmission.
 In other words, these two in-person masses will be like a regular weekday morning mass.
 The 10:00 AM mass is now in-person, as well as live-streamed with music.

 RETURNING TO MASS: A summary of what to expect when returning to Mass is now available and will continue to be updated.
 Click the red tab at the top of the page or Click Here.

-MASS RESERVATIONS: While reservations are no longer required, we may be mandated to adjust our capacity.
-You are welcome to attend any of our masses, please know that we are still limiting to 100 at each mass.
+MASS RESERVATIONS: You are welcome to attend any of our masses, please know that we are still limiting to 100 at each mass.
 Please call the office for the most up to date information.

 LIVE STREAMING: We will be live streaming Sunday 10:00 AM.

 RESOURCES: We have a variety of options available for parishioners to stay connected with the parish.

 DONATIONS: You can make your weekly donation by clicking on the donate tab.

 HOMILY PODCAST: Our complete archive of homilies that date back to 2015 are available to you via our Homily Podcast Page.

 RESOURCES: The Diocese of Providence has shared it's response to COVID-19 and has also compiled a list of informational resources.
 Click Here to Learn More